Certifying quantumness beyond steering and nonlocality and its implications on quantum information processing: Discussions and Conclusions

 In the case of prepare and measure scenario with correlated devices, the quantumness of sequential correlations providing quantum advantage for random-access codes gets manifested as Bell nonlocal correlations in the corresponding scenario assisted by shared correlated particles.
 We have demonstrated that when certain sequential correlations which have quantumness but do not violate the dimension witness inequality are realized as spatial correlations, they violate an inequality detecting superlocal correlations which are stronger than the classical correlations in the presence of limited shared randomness.

-It would be interesting to check whether the quantity proposed in this work to certify superlocaliy and superunsteerability provides necessary and sufficient certification of superlocality and superunsteerability with unsteerable and local boxes respectively having minimum hidden variable dimension $4$ (the examples presented in this work indicate this).
-It would be interesting to study whether this quantity is upper bouded by $1$ for quantum correlations.
+In Ref. \cite{DBD+17}, it has been demonstrated that the superunsteerable (superlocal) states in the above SDI scenario can be classified into (i) quantum-quantum states which demonstrate super-unsteerability (superlocality) with unsteerable (local) boxes having minimum hidden variable dimension $3$, and (ii) quantum-quantum states which demonstrate super-unsteerability (superlocality) with unsteerable (local) boxes having minimum hidden variable dimension $4$.
+Our example presented in proposition \ref{proposition3} indicates that certain superunsteerable states which have rank two and belong to the class (i) may not lead to nonzero $Q$.
+Hence, it would be interesting to check whether the quantity $Q$ proposed in this work to certify superlocaliy and superunsteerability provides necessary and sufficient certification of superlocal or superunsteerable states belonging to class (ii) with unsteerable or local boxes respectively having minimum hidden variable dimension $4$.

+It would be interesting to study whether this quantity is upper bounded by $1$ for quantum correlations.
 This will be useful to discriminate quantum and post-quantum correlations \cite{PS15} since for the Popescu-Rohrlich boxes, this quantity takes the algebraic maximum of $2$.
 It would be interesting to generalize the present work to quantum correlations with more number of outputs or inputs as well as with more number of parties.
 In Refs. \cite{LTB+14,PCS+15}, it has been demonstrated that genuine randomness can be certified in the presence of local-hidden-state models.
 It would be interesting to study implications of the present work to these previous works.
-Finally, in the light of the present work, we plan to formulate a resource theory of superlocality and superunsteerability just like the resource theory of Bell nonlocality and quantum steering, respectively \cite{WSS+19,CG19}.
+Finally, in the light of the present work, we plan to formulate a resource theory of superlocality and superunsteerability just like the resource theory of Bell nonlocality and quantum steering, respectively \cite{CG19, WSS+19,ZSHS23}.